Everything you need to know about insurance basics, like coverage types, limits, cost and more.

 Usually, the coverage amount and the premium remain the same throughout the term.
 This is a more affordable option than whole life insurance, and is designed to protect your loved ones when they are dependent on you or to cover temporary obligations.

 Whole life insurance.
-Also classified as permanent life insurance, whole life provides coverage for your entire life and has the ability to build up cash value within the policy.
+Whole life provides coverage for your entire life and has the ability to build up cash value within the policy.

-Though it’s more expensive than term life insurance, you’re guaranteed a coverage as long as the policy stays in force, whereas term life insurance only provides coverage if you were to die within the coverage term.
+Though it’s more expensive than term life insurance, you’re guaranteed coverage as long as the policy stays in force, whereas term life insurance only provides coverage if you were to die within the coverage term.
 Your premiums will always remain the same, regardless of changes in health or age.
-And the cash value grows, tax-deferred, at a guaranteed rate.
+Learn more about the benefits of whole life insurance.

 Get a better idea of our coverages by comparing options with our life insurance comparison chart.

 When to Convert Term to Whole Life Insurance